Love's a Luxury

 Love's a Luxury, also known as The Caretaker's Daughter, is a 1952 British second feature comedy film directed by Francis Searle and starring Hugh Wakefield, Derek Bond and Michael Medwin.
-It is version of the stage play of the same name by Edward Hole and Guy Paxton, and was made by the Manchester-based Mancunian Films.
+It was written by Elwyn Ambrose and Hugh Wakefield based on the stage play of the same name by Edward Hole and Guy Paxton, and was made by the Manchester-based Mancunian Films.

 Plot

 A theatre producer and an actor try and have a quiet week in a country cottage.
 Their efforts are thwarted by the arrival of a variety of wives, girlfriends and scoutmasters.